 For the Transmitter LoRa module

 Here I have used the 865MHz band.
 Please enter the BAND as per the eligible LoRa band in your country.

-After programming the NodeMCU, connect the 5V supply. then wait till the both blue LED (on board) turn ON and the status LEDs turn OFF.
+After programming the NodeMCU, connect the 5V supply. then wait till the both blue LEDs (on board) turn ON and the status LED turn OFF.

 Set up Mobile Dashboard in Blynk IoT app

 Steps to configure Mobile dashboard in Blynk IoT app.

 - Open the Blynk IoT app, and select the Template.